m417z/ntdoc/descriptions/ntseteventboostpriority.md

 Function `NtSetEventPriorityBoost` was added in *Windows XP* system.
-Has the same functionality as `NtSetEvent`, but thread that is waiting on specified *Event* will be executed immediatelly after context switch, regardless of waiting thread's priority.
+Has the same functionality as `NtSetEvent`, but thread that is waiting on specified *Event* will be executed immediately after context switch, regardless of waiting thread's priority.

 ### EventHandle